syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-HyperLinks.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Hyperlinks/Add-the-hyperlink-for-internal-document-navigation/).

 To add a [PdfDocumentLinkAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfDocumentLinkAnnotation.html) to an existing document, please use the below code snippet.

 {% tabs %}